robsontenorio/laravel-docker-cypress/README.md

 # Laravel Cypress Docker

-This image inherits from `robsontenorio/laravel` by including all required dependencies and browsers for running Cypress:
+This image inherits from [robsontenorio/laravel](https://github.com/robsontenorio/laravel-docker) by including all required dependencies and browsers for running Cypress:
  - Firefox
  - Chrome
  - Electron

- **INTENDED ONLY** for running Cypress e2e tests on Gitlab.
-It is a large image.
+ **INTENDED ONLY** for running Cypress tests on CI.
+For local development and production use [robsontenorio/laravel](https://github.com/robsontenorio/laravel-docker) instead.

-**DO NOT USE IT FOR** :
- - Local development
- - Building production image

-For production use `robsontenorio/laravel` instead.

 ## Gitlab example